-Walking for weight loss can be a fantastic way to shed the extra pounds.
-It is free and can be a peaceful way to workout and get some time to yourself or socialise with a friend.
+Walking for weight loss can be a fantastic way to shed extra pounds.
+It is free and can be a peaceful way to work out and get some time to yourself or socialise with a friend.

 Benefits of walking for weight loss

 - Walking is low impact.